A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 One of the enticing factors about MediShield Life is that premiums can be fully payable by your MediSave balance, at all ages.

-To enjoy some form of health insurance, you need not use your hard-earned cash.
+Therefore, to enjoy some form of health insurance, you need not use your hard-earned cash.

-I’ll cover more on premiums later.
+I’ll cover more on the premiums later.

 What Does MediShield Life Cover?